 Although we take all of the anti-virus precautions that any other major organisation should do, there are some vulnerabilities that technology alone cannot fully avoid.
 It is important that you are aware of how to minimise the risks to you, your contacts, and the University.

-Examples of scam emails sent to students or staff
+Details of scam emails sent to students or staff

-Phishing email sent to some Universities (details changed) to access the payroll self-service section of university internal websites, in order to divert monthly staff pay:
+Example phishing email sent to some Universities (details changed) to access the payroll self-service section of university internal websites, in order to divert monthly staff pay:

 From: XX Payroll, Date: 18 January 2017 at 00.54